DonHulieo/don-emsprops/README.md

 ## Installation

-1. Download the latest release from [here](
+1. Download the lastest version from GitHub.

-2. Extract the zip file into your resources folder
+2. Extract the zip file into your resources folder.

-3. Add `start don-emsprops` to your server.cfg
+3. Add `start don-emsprops` to your server.cfg.

 ## Spawn Codes